 In spite of the importance of all of the many factors that students must balance as they participate in school, we’d like to suggest seven qualities that will serve college students well.
 They are certainly not the only important characteristics that will help your student succeed, but they are a foundation.
-Talk to your student about his college career and his focus on GPA.
-Don’t discount it, it matters, but help him to think about some other qualities that will help him succeed – and that will serve him well as he looks for a job and as he navigates his career.
+Talk to your student about their college career and their focus on GPA.
+Don’t discount it, it matters, but help your student to think about some other qualities that will help them succeed — and that will serve them well as they look for a job and navigate their career.

 Your student’s ability to adapt to new situations, new requirements, and new people will be important.
 Students adapt constantly to new professors, new styles of classroom management, new living situations, and often new policies or rules.
-Help your student think about how to maximize this quality and to translate that flexibility to new situations once he graduates.
+Help your student think about how to maximize this quality and to translate that flexibility to new situations once they graduate.

-Creativity, originality, the ability to think “outside of the box” will be crucial as your student navigates an ever changing work world.
-Encourage your student to foster his own original thinking as he goes through his college experiences.
-How can he take what he is learning and find new angles, application, or approaches?
+Creativity, originality, the ability to think ”outside of the box” will be crucial as your student navigates an ever changing work world.
+Encourage your student to foster their own original thinking as they go through their college experiences.
+How can they take what they are learning and find new angles, application, or approaches?
 Creativity takes practice.
 Help your student start practicing this skill early.

 Patience is a difficult quality for this millennial generation to master.
 Our college students have grown up in an age of rapid everything, of ”instant.”
 Learning to slow down, to take small steps, to allow something (including a career) to develop, and to watch something grow slowly is extremely difficult.
 Talk to your student about maintaining patience without boredom.
 Slowing down doesn’t mean stopping or stalling.
 (Perhaps we, as parents, need to work on this quality as well?)

 Does your student have a sense of purpose?
-Does he know where he is going and why?
-Does he have a clear sense of what matters to him in life?
+Do they know where they are going and why?
+Do they have a clear sense of what matters to them in life?
 It is a tall order for a college student.
 Some students know exactly what they want early in their college careers (or even before).
 Other students may not yet know where they are headed, or may experience a major shift of direction.
-Although your student may not know where he wants his life to go, it is important that he know that a sense of purpose will be important eventually.
+Although your student may not know where they want their life to go, it is important that your student know that a sense of purpose will be important eventually.
 Help your student think about how to go about finding a sense of purpose.
-(And help your student remember that his sense of purpose may or may not drive his career choice.)
+(And help your student remember that their sense of purpose may or may not drive their career choice.)
 Each student’s timetable will be different, and the journey to discover purpose may be as important as the destination.

 One of the key concepts students are encouraged to embrace is networking.
 Students are encouraged to reach out and make connections.
 Facebook, Twitter, LinkedIn, Pinterest, the social networking that students participate in encourage extending connections.
-But perhaps helping your student think about how and why those networks can work – or fail – is equally important.
+But perhaps helping your student think about how and why those networks can work — or fail — is equally important.
 Help your student think about identifying with other people, understanding how they feel, looking at the world from their perspective.
-Your student may have hundreds of people in her network, but if she doesn’t truly connect with them, she will not be able to expand her horizons.
+Your student may have hundreds of people in their network, but if they don’t truly connect with them, your student will not be able to expand their horizons.